 1. HOURS OF BUSINESS: Our Notary office hours are 09.30 to 17.00 from Monday to Friday.
-In appropriate cases we can arrange to see you outside our usual office hours, or away from the office.
-In such cases, we would charge a reasonable fee for travelling time plus the cost of my travel.
+In appropriate cases Paul Englebrecht can arrange to see you outside his usual office hours, or away from the office.
+In such cases, he would charge a reasonable fee for travelling time plus the cost of my travel.

 2. RESPONSIBILITY: A Notary’s first duty is to the transaction as a whole.
 Notarial acts are relied upon by clients, third parties and foreign governments and officials worldwide.
 Unless otherwise agreed in writing, a Notary’s responsibility is limited to the Notarial formalities and does not extend to advice on or drafting of documentation or in relation to substantive legal input on the matter under consideration.
-We do not give foreign law advice.
+Paul Englebrecht does not give foreign law advice.

-3. FEES: Our present hourly rate is £180.00 and our minimum fee is £60.00.
-We reserve the right to vary these rates in respect of extremely urgent work or work done outside ordinary office hours or at the weekend.
+3. FEES: Paul Engelbrecht's present hourly rate is £240.00 and my minimum fee is £60.00.
+Paul Engelbrecht reserves the right to vary these rates in respect of extremely urgent work or work done outside ordinary office hours or at the weekend.

 4. PAYMENT: Our charges are normally payable on presentation (usually at the meeting) by cash, cheque or by immediate BACS transfer.
 Notarised documents will not normally be released until all fees and disbursements have been paid in full.

-5. DISBURSEMENTS: You are responsible for all payments which we make on your behalf.
+5. DISBURSEMENTS: You are responsible for all payments which Paul Engelbrecht makes on your behalf.
 Typical examples are legalisation fees paid to the Foreign and Commonwealth Office and/or an Embassy, legalisation agents’ fees, Companies Registry fees, courier fees and special delivery postage charges.
-However, we shall not incur these expenses without first obtaining your consent to do so.
+However, he will not incur these expenses without first obtaining your consent to do so.

-6. DOCUMENTATION TO BE PREPARED: We may need more than one appointment to finalise the matter, particularly if it is necessary for us to prepare all or some of the documentation.
+6. DOCUMENTATION TO BE PREPARED: Paul Engelbrecht may need more than one appointment to finalise the matter, particularly if it is necessary for him to prepare all or some of the documentation.

 7. PROOF OF IDENTITY: Identification of individuals and proof of residential address is required.
 This is usually by way of a current passport, photocard driving licence or national identity card and a recent gas, electricity or other bill or bank statement.
 Exceptionally, other proof may be acceptable.

-If you act on behalf of a company, we will need to establish that it exists and that the signatory has authority to represent it.
-We generally conduct my own checks at the Companies House.
-In some cases we may ask you to produce a certificate of incorporation, good standing certificate or other similar evidence.
+If you act on behalf of a company, Paul Engelbrecht will need to establish that it exists and that the signatory has authority to represent it.
+He will generally conduct his own checks at the Companies House.
+In some cases he may ask you to produce a certificate of incorporation, good standing certificate or other similar evidence.

-8. WRITTEN TRANSLATION: In cases where we do not have knowledge of the language in which the document is written, official translations may be required before and/or after execution of the documentation.
+8. WRITTEN TRANSLATION: In cases where Paul Engelbrecht does not have knowledge of the language in which the document is written, official translations may be required before and/or after execution of the documentation.

-9. LIABILITY: We carry professional indemnity liability cover of £1,000,000.00 which is the minimum level of cover specified by the Master of Faculties.
-We therefore limit the level of our liability to you to £1,000,000.00 unless you are injured or die as a result of our negligence, in which case my liability is without limit.
+9. LIABILITY: Paul Engelbrecht has professional indemnity liability cover of £1,000,000.00, which is the minimum level of cover specified by the Master of Faculties.
+Paul therefore limits the level of his liability to you to £1,000,000.00.

-10. COMPLAINTS: We aim to provide all clients with an efficient and high standard of service.
+10. COMPLAINTS: Paul Engelbrecht aims to provide all clients with an efficient and high standard of service.
 However, in the unlikely event that you should wish to complain, then you should follow the complaints procedure set out below.
 Notaries are regulated by the Faculty Office of the Archbishop of Canterbury: The Faculties Office, 1 The Sanctuary, Westminster, London SW1 3JT, Telephone: 020 7222 5381, Email: email@example.com, Website: www.facultyoffice.org.uk

-If you are dissatisfied about the service you have received, please do not hesitate to contact us.
-If we are unable to resolve the matter then you may complain to the Notaries Society of which Paul Engelbrecht is a member, who have a Complaints Procedure which is approved by the Faculty Office.
+If you are dissatisfied about the service you have received, please do not hesitate to contact Paul Engelbrecht.
+If he is unable to resolve the matter then you may complain to the Notaries Society of which he is a member, who have a Complaints Procedure which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.